 “We create works which thrive on a raw sense of energy, chaos, destruction and recreation, to allow us to experience the world in new ways, and to see it differently.
-We create post-apocalyptic, chimerical objects that visually embody our meditations on the current state of the world.
-We never engage with the notion of design ‘focus groups’ or ‘market analysis’ – what people are told they want by the ever manipulative and cynical machinery of the media and manufacturing industries.
-We do not give people what they are told they want by these commercially driven mechanisms of market manipulation; we give them a dream of something different, something extra-ordinary, something genuine, authentic, human – a new reality.
+We move towards the post-apocalyptic, the chimerical, that visually embodies our thoughts.
+We give a dream of something different, something extra-ordinary, something genuine, authentic, human – a new reality.

 Function and technology are the two cornerstones of modernism; we reject neither, but what we strongly reject is the idea that function and technology are somehow more important than emotion – the obsession of the post-industrial age with the notion that thought is more important than feeling, ego more important than id.
 In our practice over the last twenty years, a hammer has been of equal importance to 3D computer software in the genesis and production of the work.
 Being able to sit on one of our sofas has been of equal concern to that of its aesthetic and sculptural qualities as an object in its own right.
 We are in tune with the thoughts of Franz West on function: ‘My aphorism is not that form follows function but that it never violates it,’ and his sense that his work was ‘too strange to be “good design” and too functional to be “good art” though they are ultimately both’.